24/7 Stroke Care Across the System

 - Telemedicine capabilities

-- IV Alteplase or t-PA (clot busting medication)
+- IV Alteplase or Tenecteplase (clot-busting medications)

-- Sophisticated computer technology that provides patient lab results, diagnostic information, discharge information and other confidential data quickly and securely
+- Sophisticated computer technology that provides patient lab results, diagnostic information, discharge information, and other confidential data quickly and securely

 - Rapid CT scanning and medication administration for stroke patients.